-The Issuer, or one or more of its affiliates may, at present or in the future, publish research reports with respect to movements in equity or commodity markets generally or in the relevant market price specifically.
+The Issuer, or one or more of its affiliates may, at present or in the future, publish research reports with respect to movements in foreign exchange rates generally or in the relevant exchange rate specifically.
 This research is modified from time to time without notice and may express opinions or provide recommendations that are inconsistent with purchasing or holding the Products.
 Any of these activities may affect the market value of the Products.